SDWebImage/SDWebImage/README.md

 Common Problems
 ---------------

-### No image appear when using UITableViewCell

-If choose to use a default cell template provided by UITableViewCell with SDWebImage, ensure you are providing a placeholder image, otherwise the cell will be initialized with no image.

 ### Using dynamic image size with UITableViewCell

 UITableView determins the size of the image by the first image set for a cell.
 If your remote images